mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 This regex allows almost all of the characters that npm allows, with a few exceptions (for example, `~` is not allowed).

 The regex also allows for capital letters, while npm does not.
-Capital letters are needed because the scope must be identical to the root namespace of the project.

 WARNING:
 When you update the path of a user or group, or transfer a subgroup or project,